The complete guide to becoming ISO 27001 certified

 Phase 1 is an investigatory exercise that involves planning, communication and research.

-First, it’s necessary to determine which part of the organisation will be accredited, such as the entire organisation, specific departments, or business units.
+Next it’s necessary to determine which part of the organisation will be certified, such as the entire organisation, specific departments, or business units.

-This involves considering the types of information to be protected, the systems and processes involved, and the boundaries of the accreditation.
+This involves considering the types of information to be protected, the systems and processes involved, and the boundaries of the certification.

-For instance, targeting the scope of ISO 27001 to specific operations may be beneficial if complete business-wide accreditation isn’t required.
-That’s ideal for businesses targeting cyber security investment at business-critical workloads.
+For instance, for larger businesses, targeting the scope of ISO 27001 to specific operations may be beneficial if complete business-wide certification isn’t required.
+This is ideal for businesses targeting cyber security investment at business-critical workloads.

 Example

-A courier or delivery company that provides services to third parties may seek accreditation only for the operational departments and those that handle customer data, not their central functions like finance, HR, etc.
+A courier or delivery company that provides services to third parties may seek certification only for the operational departments and those that handle customer data, not their central functions like finance, HR, etc.

 This will allow them to assure their customers that their data is secure and delivery services cyber-resilient, as well as focusing on the part of the business where an incident could be most significant.

-Gap analysis involves reviewing the organisation's current information security and risk management, identifying existing controls, and determining areas where improvements or additional controls are needed.
+The gap analysis involves reviewing the organisation's current information security and risk management processes, identifying existing controls, and documenting the output.
+It is a gap analysis against the entire ISO/IEC 27001:2013 or ISO/IEC 27001:2022 standard.

 This typically involves interviews with key personnel, reviewing documentation, and assessing any policies and controls already in place.

-This fact-finding mission sets the scene for designing and implementing controls and provides an initial project plan for achieving ISO 27001 certification.
+This fact-finding mission sets the scene for designing and implementing controls in the later phases, and can provide an initial project plan for achieving ISO 27001 certification.

 Phase 2: Design and implementation of the ISMS